kevroletin/kevroletin.github.io/_drafts/how-tty-works.md

 '\r\n' in the first test case.
 This behavior is configured by `onlcr` setting (translate newline to carriage return-newline).

-#### Observing signals
+### Observing signals

-We are going to execute two bash commands: one in background, one in foreground.
+We are going to execute two bash commands: one in the background, one in the foreground.
 And then we will use `strace` to observe which signals reach both processes:

 ```